• Skip to primary navigation

 Calculating the Cost of a Nail Gun Rental

-So, let’s get into how much a nail gun is going to cost you to rent it.
-Keep in mind here that the price of the nail gun is going to depend on what sort of gun you want.
+So, let’s get into how much a nail gun is going to cost you to rent.
+Keep in mind here that the price of the nail gun is going to depend on which gun you need.
 Whether it’s one of the four on our list, or something different like a professional-grade stapler or a brad or pin nailer, the costs are different.

 Generally speaking, you will pay about 20-25% of the nail gun’s total retail costs per daily rental.
 In other words, if you’re renting a finish nailer that costs $200 at the store, most rental agencies are going to charge you $40/$50 per day for a rental, which is 20-25% of the total cost.